Dennis Gildea

 Dennis Anthony Gildea (October 9, 1898 – February 22, 1976) was an American football player and coach.

 Early life and military service

 Gildea was born on October 9, 1898, in the Roxbury neighborhood of Boston, Massachusetts.
+He was one of ten children born to Thomas and Catherine Gildea.
+His brother, Thomas, was captain of the Boston College Eagles baseball team in 1918 and 1919.
 He attended Boston College High School.
 He enlisted and served in the United States Army during World War I.

 College football

 Gildea played Center for the Holy Cross Crusaders from 1920 to 1922.
 The Crusaders went 17–9 during Gildea's three years on the team.
 He was elected captain during the 1921 season.
 “The Iron Major” Frank Cavanaugh rated him as one of the best blockers he ever saw.

 Early coaching career

 In 1922 and 1923, Gildea served as assistant coach at Fitchburg High School.
 He then served as head coach at Leominster High School in 1924 and 1925.

 NFL

 In 1926, played seven games for the Hartford Blues of the National Football League.